Español Free Consultation:

 Property owners owe a duty of care to lawful entrants to make their properties as safe as possible.
 This duty of care means property owners must remedy any existing hazards they know about and make reasonable inspections for possible unknown hazards.
 Inviting a guest onto a property without correcting a known hazard or warning your guest is a breach of the owner’s duty of care.

-Unlawful entrants are often perceived as trespassers and are owned no duty of care.
-Property owners cannot be expected to prepare for guests that are unwelcomed or unknown.
+Unlawful entrants are often perceived as trespassers and are owed no duty of care.
+Property owners cannot be expected to prepare for guests who are unwelcomed or unknown.
 This means if you enter your neighbor’s backyard without permission and get hurt, your neighbor might not be responsible because you were trespassing.
 Call our Bronx personal injury attorneys for more information.

 Fair Warning Before Getting Hurt on Someone Else’s Property in New York